-The Rural Society at Warwick Farm serves as a wedding venue, bi-annual antique sale and bed & breakfast for guests to to indulge in the true heart of the rural Midwest.
-Hosted on a working farm in Mount Vernon, Ohio, owner Page Price and her team's unique style, from floral designs to cultivating the coziness of a weekend stay, makes The Rural Society a destination for an unforgettable experience.
+The Rural Society at Warwick Farm serves as a wedding venue, bi-annual antique sale and bed & breakfast for guests to indulge in the true heart of the rural Midwest.
+Hosted on a working farm in Mount Vernon, Ohio.
+Owner Page Price and her team's unique style, from floral designs to cultivating the coziness of a weekend stay, makes The Rural Society a destination for an unforgettable experience.

 About the Farm:

-The farm was photographed by Country Living Magazine in 2011, after one of the editors discovered some posts of the farm on a design blog.
-This was also when Page and a group of creative friends decided that the farm would be the ideal location to host a curated antique and garden sale.
-So the first Rural Society Antique and Garden Sale was held.
+The farm was photographed by Country Living Magazine in 2011 after one of the editors discovered some posts of the farm on a design blog.
+This was also when Page and a group of creative friends decided that the farm would be the ideal location to host a curated antique and garden sale; and so the first Rural Society Antique and Garden Sale was held.
 The sale is held the first Saturday in May and October each year and has become popular with many dealers, decorators and collectors across the state and beyond.
 The sale features over 25 dealers and a farm market showcasing local produce and products.

 Weddings & More: